Mokaz/SPARK-martin-project/README.md

 # Hydra UAV - SPARKlab

 ## Overview
-This repository contains the code for running Hydra on the drone.
+This repository contains the code for my work at SPARKlab during the IAP and spring semester of 2025 at MIT.

 ## Prerequisites
 - Intel® RealSense™ T265 and D455 cameras